zimolzak/instruct-project-etrigger-sql/README.md

 1. Find the first day of the current month (e.g. if today is Feb 19, you rewind to find Feb 1).

-2. Subtract two more months from that (so you get Dec 1).
+2. Subtract two more months from that (so you get Dec 1) if you are running `Lung.sql`.
 Subtract *three months* if you are running `Fobt.sql`.

 3. Set `sp_start` equal to that (such as `set @sp_start='2019-12-01 00:00:00'`).